Unit 1 of 7

 SECTION 4

-A line chart is the simplest chart type and is often the easiest for new traders to understand.
-It displays only the closing price for each selected time period, such as one minute or one hour, with these points connected by a continuous line.
+A line chart is the simplest format.
+It shows only the closing price for each selected time period, such as one minute, one hour, or one day.

 SECTION 4